abhi150392/youtube-clone/README.md

 # Implemented searchbar by using youtube API

-# Implemented search to give suggestions
+-- Implemented search to give suggestions

-# Implemented Caching--using redux as cache
+-- Implemented Caching--using redux as cache

-# Store the search results in Redux Store
+-- Store the search results in Redux Store

+# Caching

 Cache : object/map datastructure